-Since 1965, 483 students have benefited from the more than $1.85 million from the TBA Scholarship Foundation thanks to our generous Scholarship House builders, as well as to the industry leaders listed below who have personally made significant contributions.
+Since 1965, hundreds of students have benefited from the close to $1.8 million from the TBA Scholarship Foundation thanks to our generous Scholarship House builders, as well as to the industry leaders listed below who have personally made significant contributions.

 Lee A. Gifford